Nintex Xtensions Glossary

 -

-A two-step authorization protocol that both identifies the requestor, and allows a user to grant access to a third-party account without revealing their credentials to the requesting software.
+An authorization protocol that allows a user to grant access to a third-party account without revealing their credentials to the requesting software.

 -